chris-n-self/ptmpi/readme.md

 # ptmpi
 A python class that carries out an MPI implementation of parallel tempering.
 Communication costs is kept minimal by exchanging temperatures rather than the state of the modelled system

+## Setup

+Clone the repository onto your machine.
+The package requires the python package `mpi4py` and an MPI library such as `MPICH`.
+These can both be installed through anaconda.
+If you are using pip instead, then `MPICH` must be installed separately.

+The package is called `ptmpi` and is in the `packages` folder.
+To make the package accessible from anywhere add the package to your python path environment variable.
+This can be done to putting the following in your `~/.bash_profile` file: `export PYTHONPATH="$PYTHONPATH:/path/to/repository/packages"`

+### Compatibility

+Currently the package only works in python 2.7, it does not work for me in python 3.

 ## Usage

 [Parallel tempering](https://en.wikipedia.org/wiki/Parallel_tempering) is a monte-carlo method used to obtain equilibrium statistics for a physical system over a range of temperatures.
 When the energy landscape of the system is complex it can hugely speed up the convergence of ensemble averages, especially at low temperatures.
 It works by simulating *N* copies of the system (replicas) evolving independently at different temperatures [*T1*, *T2*, *T3*, ... ].
 Periodically replicas at different temperatures are exchanged with some probability.